23 Best Breeds of Rabbit Price in India

 Californian Rabbit

-This rabbit breed has a commercial body type and should ideally weigh between 8-11 lbs.
-They also have a muscular bodies with full shoulders and hindquarters, which are as deep as they are wide.
-Their coat is usually completely white with Himalayan-like markings.
+This rabbit breed has a commercial body type and should ideally weigh 8-11 lbs.
+They also have muscular bodies with full shoulders and hindquarters, which are as deep as they are wide.
+Their coat is usually utterly white with Himalayan-like markings.
 Their ears are broad and medium in length and should point straight up.

 Californian Rabbit